 - Convert PDF to searchable text

-A PDF created using image can be converted to the text version.
+A PDF created using an image can be converted to the text version.
 To achieve this, you need to use an optical character recognition tool.
 This software scan through the contents of a scanned document, photos or image and convert it to machine-encoded text.

 There is a number of optical character recognition (OCR) software in the market.
-The most accurate ones are premium versions – Adobe Acrobat DC, OmniPage Standard, ABBYY FineReader etc. There is also a free version which is worth trying – FreeOCR, SimpleOCR etc. There are also free online tools such as Free-OCR and OnlineOCR.net.
+The most accurate ones are premium versions – Adobe Acrobat DC, OmniPage Standard, ABBYY FineReader etc. There is also a free version which is worth trying – FreeOCR, SimpleOCR, etc. There are also free online tools such as Free-OCR and OnlineOCR.net.